-During the 2013 financial year Company Directors experienced strong growth in operating performance that allowed an investment of \$4.1m; \$2.6m was spent on strategic initiatives and a further \$1.5m in capital.
-The capital investment supported the refurbishment of the ACT office with the inclusion of a Member Lounge and other capital projects.
+During the 2014 financial year Company Directors experienced strong growth in operating performance that allowed an investment of \$3.5m; \$1.8m was spent on strategic initiatives and a further \$1.7m in capital.
+The capital investment supported the upgrade and modification to the organisation's CRM software and the installation of other key software.
 Strategic initiatives are key projects approved by the Board to further the aims of the organisation.
 The initiatives enable Company Directors' to:

-- · Develop key set of practice statements for directors and boards; - Develop services and offerings for boards; - · Develop services and offerings for members; - · Support international members; - Develop and enhance courses; and - Take a leadership role in reform of the not-for-profit sector.
+- · Develop key set of practice statements for directors and boards; - Develop services and offerings for boards; - · Develop services and offerings for members; - Support international members; • - Develop and enhance courses; and - Take a leadership role in reform of the not-for-profit sector.